Percy Rules

 Appeals:

-- Appeals may be made to the Appeal Committee.
+- A further appeal can be made to the Appeal Committee.

 - The decision of the Appeal Committee is final.

-- Any appeal must be submitted before the start of the Awards Banquet.
+- Any appeal has to be made to the committee prior to the start of the Awards Brunch.

 -